 Dental Implant Prosthetics

 During the final step of the dental implant process, we will place dental implant prosthetics customized for your face and mouth.
 In the meantime, while your implant is healing, we will place a temporary prosthetic.
 When the time comes for the third and final restoration step in the dental implant process, the temporary dental prosthetic will be removed and replaced with a permanent bridge or crown.
-The final dental prosthetics for dental implants are typically permanent and are non-removable.

 Three Types of Dental Prosthetics